Finding Books and Study Materials for the Theory Exams

 http://www.arrl.org/cce/Tech.html

 On-Line Practice Exams: There are a few web sites that offer on-line practice exams.
-One of the best is offered by a fellow in Wisconsin, amateur radio station AA9PW.
-He operates this free service as AA9PW.COM.
+One of the best is HamStudy.org.
+This free service.
+Set up an account on the page so that it will track your progress.
 Here is a link to his web site:

-On line practice exams use the same questions as the “real” exams.
+Online practice exams use the same questions as the “real” exams.
 Each practice exam offers a random selection of questions, and scores each attempt as you proceed.
 The questions are drawn from the same master pool of questions.
 The exam you receive for your actual exam will use a sub-set of questions drawn at random from the master question pool.
 35 questions for the Technician and General exams, or 50 questions for the Amateur Extra Class license.
+Minimum passing score is 74%.
 As soon as you can regularly score 80 percent or above on the practice exams, you are ready for the real thing.
 Look at the bottom of this page for exam session locations and times.

 Sources of study materials: